 Now Lulus is hands down one of my favorite places to shop at.
 Despite the fact that I live in Canada and always have to pay a hefty charge on customs, I’ve been a returning customer since 2013 way before they even started trending on Instagram.

-Heattech is Uniqlo’s special trademark technology that supposedly uses hollow fibre threads to trap pockets of warm air, which in turn insulates your body like wool does.
-(I don’t know what any of that means, but #science.)
+HEATTECH is Uniqlo’s special trademark technology that uses hollow fibre threads to trap pockets of warm air, which in turn insulates your body like wool does.
 Except of course these innerwear clothing pieces are much thinner and basically like any other ordinary long johns if you will.

 6. Accessorize with beanies, ear muffs, scarves, and mittens.

 I love my scarves.
 Anyone who knows me knows that I never leave home without one during fall/winter.
 Funny enough, I decided not to bring any this trip because I packed turtlenecks with me and just didn’t see a need for it.

 While scarves are optional, I would highly recommend bringing a beanie/toque or hat of some sort to keep your head and ears warm.
 Ear muffs are even better if you have them.
 (I forgot mine and at times found that a beanie alone wan’t quite enough.)
 Mittens/gloves are a must as well.
 For my photographers out there, I suggest buying a pair of touchscreen gloves.
 There were so many times I thought my fingers were gonna freeze and fall off.
 Not to mention they got hella dry and started cracking and yuckkk!
 Just invest in some touchscreen gloves okay?
 Okay.

 Another thing you can’t forget for your Banff outfits is merino wool socks.